kanidm/kanidm/designs/access_profiles_and_security.rst

 have access to A. They wwant this request to fail so they KNOW B was not deleted, rather than succeed and have B still exist with a partial delete status.

+However, the issue is Option 2 means that you could have And(Eq(attr, accessible), Eq(attr, denied)), and denial of that, would indicate presence of the denied attr.
+So option 1 makes sense in terms of preventing a security risk of info disclosure.

+This is also a concern for modification, where the modification attempt may or may not fail depending on the entries and if you can/can't see them.

+BETTER IDEA.
+You can only delete/modify within the scope of the read you have.
+If you can't read it (based on the read rules of search), you can't delete it.
+This is in addition to the filter rules of the delete applying as well.
+So doing a delete of Pres(class), will only delete in your READ SCOPE and will never disclose if you have no access.

 Create Application
 ------------------